Jagjit Singh Chohan

 Jagjit Singh Chohan (1929 – 4 April 2007) was an Indian political activist who was a leader of the Sikh Khalistan movement that sought to create a sovereign Sikh state in the Punjab region of the Indian subcontinent.
 Chohan established the Council of Khalistan at Anandpur Sahib on 12 April 1980 and became its first self‐styled president.

 Politics

 Jagjit Singh grew up in Tanda in Punjab's Hoshiarpur district, about 180 km from Chandigarh into a Sikh family.
-He was a Qualified MBBS doctor.
+He was active in the Communist Party of India as a student and became a dentist.
 Chohan was first elected to the Punjab Assembly from the Tanda as a candidate of the Republican Party of India in 1967.
 He became Deputy Speaker when the Akali Dal-led coalition Government took office in Punjab.
 When Lachhman Singh Gill became Chief Minister, Chohan was made Finance Minister.
 In 1969, he lost the Assembly election.

 Activity overseas

 Two years after losing the Punjab Assembly elections in 1969, Chohan moved to the United Kingdom to start his campaign for creation of Khalistan.
 In 1971, he went to Nankana Sahib in Pakistan to attempt to set up a Sikh government.
 Chohan was invited by Pakistani army dictator Yahya Khan and was proclaimed as a Sikh leader.
 Certain Sikh relics that were in Pakistan were handed down to him and taken to UK.
 The relics had helped Chohan to gather Sikh supporters and followers.
 He then visited the United States at the invitation of his supporters among the Sikh diaspora.

 On 13 October 1971, he paid for an ad in the New York Times claiming an Independent Sikh state.
 Advertisement of Khalistan enabled him to collect millions of dollars from the Sikh diaspora.

 In later part of 1970s, Chohan was in touch with the Pakistani diplomatic mission in Pakistan with objective of encouraging Sikh youths to travel to Pakistan for pilgrimage and indoctrination for separatist propaganda.

 On 12 April 1980, he declared the formation of a "National Council of Khalistan", at Anandpur Sahib.
 He declared himself the President of the Council and Balbir Singh Sandhu as its Secretary General.

 In 1977, he returned to India.
 Chohan travelled to Britain in 1979, and established the Khalistan National Council.

 In May 1980, Jagjit Singh Chohan travelled to London and announced the formation of Khalistan.
 A similar announcement was made by Balbir Singh Sandhu, in Amritsar, who released stamps and currency of Khalistan.
 Operating from a building termed "Khalistan House", he remained in contact with the Sikh leader Jarnail Singh Bhindranwale who was campaigning for a Sikh theocratic homeland.
 Chohan also maintained contacts among various groups in Canada, the US, and Germany.
 He visited Pakistan as a guest of leaders like Chaudhuri Zahoor Elahi.
 Chohan declared himself president of the "Republic of Khalistan", named a Cabinet, and issued symbolic Khalistan "passports", "postage stamps", and "Khalistan dollars".

 It is reported that with the assistance of a wealthy Californian supporter, a peach magnate, he opened an Ecuadorian bank account to support his operation.